-The rules and procedures outlined in this Student Code of Conduct apply to all District students in middle schools and high schools.
-The age, maturity and developmental factors of students may be considered in determining the type of disciplinary action to be taken in the event of violations.
+The rules and procedures outlined in this Student Code of Conduct apply to all District students.
+The age, maturity, and developmental factors of students may be considered in determining the type of disciplinary action to be taken in the event of violations.
 Generally speaking, the older and more mature a student is and/or the more serious the infraction, the more personal responsibility the student will carry for his or her actions.